mohamadrkamei/Bank/README.md

 # Bank
-hi, this project develop with java core and jdbc . in my project dont used famous frameworks like spring boot and spring and hibernate I  use just Java core  for better understanding java and jdbc . the project databases is oracle .
+This project is about banking system based on java core.
+We have only used JDBC and our data base is oracle, the reason we have used JDBC and oracle is to have better understanding java core features.

 Project features:
-1- mobile bank for charge phoneNumber and money transfer with creadit card 2- branch : topUp account , deposit Account , money transfer with account number the project articture is mvc
+1. Mobile banking
+2. Branch:
+A. fiat transfer with account number
+B. deposit and withdrawal
+c. account and top up the account.

+The project is mvc design pattern